waku-org/docs.waku.org/docs/overview/reference/glossary.md

 ### Mostly Offline

-Mostly offline devices refer to clients who spend most of their time offline or disconnected from the network but occasionally connect for certain reasons.
+Mostly offline devices refer to clients who spend most of their time offline or disconnected from the internet and only occasionally to the internet and [Waku Network](#waku).
 Examples include browsers and mobile phones.

 ### Node

-A node is a device or client that implements Waku [protocols](#protocol) and leverages the [Waku network](#waku) to enable secure and private peer-to-peer Web3 communication.
+A node is a device or client that implements Waku [protocols](#protocol) and leverages the [Waku Network](#waku) to enable secure and private peer-to-peer Web3 communication.

 ### Payload